craig-cogdill/http-server/README.md

     A true production version of an HTTP server would of course have an actual database behind it's API layer to store data.
 It just seemed like too much for this project.

-- The server is not capable of handling data larger than 10MB.
+- The server is not capable of handling request data larger than 10MB.
     - This is clearly not a reasonable assumption for an actual HTTP server.
 For the sake of this project, it seems an appropriate amount of data to cache in memory if we aren't handling more than a few dozen PUT requests.
 By choosing to do the database as a C++ structure, I had to draw the line somewhere.

 ## Coding Principles / Goals:
 - As a good C++ coding practice, no raw pointers, unless unavoidable.

 - Don't throw, unless necessary
     - Personally, I find throwing messy, and only had one instance in this code that would require a 'hard stop' on processing.

 - Favor verbosity over brevity
     - I think clean code should aim to explain itself, and reserve comments for tricky, unintuitive sections, or to break up longer blocks of code.
     - Be explicit with variable types.
-Personally, I prefer prefixing every std:: call with 'std::' as a good habit, so that when calls are not coming from the std:: namespace, readers do not have to navigate across files to find out which namespace a function comes from.
-I know that is not everyones personal preference, especially for std:: specifically.
+I prefer prefixing every std:: call with 'std::' as a good habit, so that when calls are not coming from the std:: namespace, readers do not have to navigate across files to find out which namespace they're in.
+Just personal preference.

 - Maximum code coverage through unit tests
     - Only one function is not unit tested - `HttpServer::ProcessRequest`.
 This function returns void and relies heavily on system